javier-camara/HaiQ/README.md

 HaiQ is a tool that enhances structural modeling/synthesis with quantitative guarantees in the style provided by quantitative verification.
 It includes:

-* A language for describing structure and (stochastic) behavior of systems, and
+* A language for describing structure and (stochastic) behavior of systems.
 * A temporal logic called *Manifold Probabilistic Computation Tree Logic* (or M-PCTL) that allows checking probability and reward-based properties over sets of feasible design alternatives implicitly described by the relational constraints in a HaiQ model.

+You can read more about these languages and see some examples in this [paper](http://www.javicamara.com).

 # Getting Started